caraya0789/gifser/README.md

 A user can click a search result image to go to the gif single view, from there the user can share a shorter link.

 Regarding the url shorttener algorithm, it was no possible to implement, since all this systems work based on a numeric index, which we don't have in the current Giphy API, so we are using the already hashed gif id as is.
 We tried a couple of shorttener algorithms but we always end up with a bigger string, which was not the desired result.

+## TESTING
+1. Create a .env.testing with your testing settings, Recommended to use a different database
+2. vagrant ssh and run the migrations for the testing env, php artisan migrate --seed --env=testing
+3. vendor/bin/phpunit